Tap'd In

 17:07

-#18: Plastics in water: a modern Roman warning
+#18: Plastics in water - A modern Roman warning

 In this episode of Tap’d In, hosts Jordan and Lana explore a thought-provoking comparison: are today’s plastic water systems the modern equivalent of the Roman Empire’s lead pipes?
 Drawing from a recent Echo River Capi...